Creating an OS Login profile

 Use the createProfile REST API method for the OsLogin resource or the OsLoginService/CreateProfile gRPC API call.

-You can only create an OS Login service account profile using the Yandex Cloud CLI or API.
+You can only create an OS Login profile for a service account using the Yandex Cloud CLI or API.